adombeck/sgx-ra-challenger/README.md

 ## Preparation
-Before you can use the remote attestation, you have to register a TLS client certificate with Intel SGX Development Services, generate a key pair for authentication to the enclave, and calculate the measurement of the application you want to attest.
+Before you can use the remote attestation, you have to register a TLS client certificate with Intel SGX Development Services, generate a key pair for authentication to the enclave, and calculate the measurement of the application you want to verify.

 ### Register Certificate with Intel SGX Development Services